I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/pep_x/ns-pep_x-_pep_kernel_information_struct_v1.md

 ## Members

+`Version`

+The current version number for this structure.
+Set this member to PEP_KERNEL_INFORMATION_VERSION.

+`Size`

+The size, in bytes, of this structure.
+Set this member to <b>sizeof</b>(<b>PEP_KERNEL_INFORMATION</b>).

+`Plugin`

+The handle assigned to the PEP's registration with PoFx.
+PoFx sets the value of this member.
+The PEP uses this handle in calls to the <a href="..\pepfx\nc-pepfx-pofxcallbackrequestworker.md">RequestWorker</a> routine.

+`RequestWorker`

+A pointer to a <a href="..\pepfx\nc-pepfx-pofxcallbackrequestworker.md">RequestWorker</a> routine.
+PoFx sets the value of this member.
+The <b>RequestWorker</b> routine is implemented by PoFx.
+The PEP calls this routine to request the use of a worker thread from the operating system.

 `EnumerateUnmaskedInterrupts`

 A pointer to an <a href="..\pepfx\nc-pepfx-pofxcallbackenumerateunmaskedinterrupts.md">EnumerateUnmaskedInterrupts</a> routine.
 PoFx sets the value of this member.
 The <b>EnumerateUnmaskedInterrupts</b> routine is implemented by PoFx.
 The PEP calls this routine to request information about the unmasked interrupts.

-`Plugin`

-The handle assigned to the PEP's registration with PoFx.
-PoFx sets the value of this member.
-The PEP uses this handle in calls to the <a href="..\pepfx\nc-pepfx-pofxcallbackrequestworker.md">RequestWorker</a> routine.

 `ProcessorHalt`